HybridScale/Workshop-on-practical-usage-of-HPC-systems/content/HPC-intro/HPC-demo.md

 ---
 ### Generate SSH keys

-The first step is to authenticate the computer from which you plan to access the computer cluster.
-In this demo we will show to create SSH keys using command line.
-For more options check the Supek [documentation](https://wiki.srce.hr/pages/viewpage.action?pageId=121966392) (see 'Pristup klasteru Supek')
+The first step is to authenticate the computer that you will use to access the cluster.
+In this demonstration, we will show you how to generate SSH keys via command line.
+You acn find more options in the Supek [documentation](https://wiki.srce.hr/pages/viewpage.action?pageId=121966392) under 'Pristup klasteru Supek'.

 <link rel="stylesheet" type="text/css" href="../../_static/asciinema-player.css" />
 <body>